 From now on, Internet Radio will appear in the iTunes icon bar, alongside Music and Movies, etc.

-- You can add any station to a playlist by dragging it to the left edge of the iTunes window; when you do this, the iTunes sidebar will slide out, and you can drop the station on an existing playlist, or into a clear area to create a new playlist.
+You can add any station to a playlist by dragging it to the left edge of the iTunes window (or onto the Playlists header in newer iTunes versions); when you do this, the iTunes sidebar will slide out, and you can drop the station on an existing playlist, or into a clear area to create a new playlist.
 (Can I just mention how much I hate hidden UI like this?
-It’s horrid!)
+It's horrid!)

 You can then access these playlists while viewing your Music, where the sidebar can be set to be permanently visible.